 The average NFL Combine participant puts up 20 reps on the bench press, but this can vary based on position.
-Defensive backs and wideouts tend to have lower totals than their counterparts on the defensive and offensive lines.
-That’s why it’s no surprise to see defensive tackle Justin Ernest as the NFL Combine bench press record holder.
+Defensive backs and wideouts tend to have lower totals than their counterparts like linebackers, defensive tackles and offensive linemen.
+That's why it's no surprise to see defensive tackle Justin Ernest as the NFL Combine bench press reps record holder.

 Ernest went undrafted in the 1999 draft after struggling with injuries during his senior season at FCS Eastern Kentucky University.
 He was signed as a free agent to the practice squad of the New Orleans Saints but never made it on the roster for a regular-season game.
 Ernest was out of the league after one year on the practice squad.
 So much for holding the NFL Combine bench press record.
 In recent years others like Stephen Paea and Mike Kudla have come close to breaking the record but failed to reach that elusive 51st repetition.

 Vertical Jump: 46 Inches by Gerald Sensabaugh (2005)